MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Chad Vanacore - Stifel, Nicolaus & Co., Inc.

 All right, fair enough.
 So, then on the National Radiology, can you lay out what your growth strategy is?
-And how should we expect you going out (37:40) and what kind of road map have you laid out?
+And how should we expect you going out, and what kind of road map have you laid out?
 You've got three practices in the pipeline, what kind of size and then how do you foresee that ramping up in 2018?

 Roger J. Medel, M.D. - MEDNAX, Inc.